SubhroRoy/VSDSquadron_mini_research/README.md

 **#define DIVIDE_BY 4** Defines constant variable that represents the factor by which the clock is divided. <br>

 We then initiate a function clock_divider.
-This function takes an integer argument divide_by and does not return any value.<br>
-This function houses the logic for clock divider.<br>
+This function takes an integer argument divide_by and does not return any value.
+The function houses the logic for clock divider.<br>
+The Clock divider logic :<br>
+Initialize the boolean output clock variable to false and initialize clock counter to "0".<br>
+Print initial setup for clock cycle divider task.<br>
+**while (counter < divide_by * 2)** Defines the no of cycles for the output_clock.<br>
+After every input clock cycle increment the counter.
+Do this till the requiered no of cycles is met.<br> Execute the main program referencing the function.<br>

 <br><br>
 <figure>